 Testamur Title of Degree: Bachelor of Science (Physics) - Bachelor of Mathematics

-Abbreviation: BSc (Physics)-BMath

-Home Faculty: Faculty of Engineering
+Abbreviation: BSc (Physics)-BMath Home Faculty: Faculty of Engineering

-Duration: 4 years full-time or part-time equivalent

-Total Credit Points: 216

 Delivery Mode: Face-to-face

 Starting Session(s): Autumn/Spring

 Location: Wollongong

-Approx. UAI Entry:
+Approx. UAI Entry: 90

-Assumed Knowledge: Any two units of English plus Mathematics

-Recommended Studies: HSC Mathematics Ext.
+Assumed Knowledge: Any two units of English plus Mathematics Recommended Studies: HSC Mathematics Ext.
 1 plus Chemistry or Physics

-UOW Course Code: 782

-UAC Code: 751805
+UOW Course Code: 782 UAC Code: 751805

-CRICOS Code:

-This double degree provides students with deeper understanding of the complementary areas of mathematics and physics.
+This double degree provides students with a deeper understanding of the complementary areas of mathematics and physics.
 As well as making them eligible for employment in areas requiring qualifications in both mathematics and physics, this will particularly equip students for work in areas where they will undertake mathematical modelling of physical systems.

-All students must complete the required number of credit points and satisfy all course requirements for the Bachelor of Science (Physics) degree and the Bachelor of Mathematics - refer to course structures below.
+All students must complete the required number of credit points and satisfy all course requirements for the Bachelor of Science (Physics) degree and the Bachelor of Mathematics.
+Refer to course structures below.
 All students must take particular notice of the Course Rules regarding minimum rate of progress.